ElReyZero/PS2TTKCalculator/readme.md

 [General]
 token = RetrievedDiscordApiBotToken
 ```

-#### Create channels and roles
-To retrieve discord channel, message you have to enable Discord Developer Mode which can be toggled at appearance.
-`Copy ID` will then appear at the right click menu for channels, messages and roles.
-At that point you can populate the `[channels]` sections of the configuration file.

 ### Census ID
 Communication with the Daybreak Census API is required to retrieve weapon information, therefore you have to supply a Service ID.